panglesd/slipshow/docs/tutorial.rst

 One of the design goal of slipshow is to make digital presentations "less bad" compared to the blackboard ones.

-One of the great features of boards is that you can write on them while explaining, doodle, make arrows all over the place.
+One of the great features of blackboards is that you can write on them while explaining, doodle, make arrows all over the place.
 To try to do something similar, the slipshow rendering engine allows you to write on your presentation, using the tools present on the top left of your presentation.